 Managing social media can be a full-time job.
-Luckily there is a set of tools that can help you automate and safe time.
-You should look to set up all major social media platforms for your campaign.
-I have particularly found Instagram as a great marketing tool for crowdfunding.
+Luckily, there is a set of tools that can help you automate that work and save time.
+You should aim to set up an account for your campaign on all major social media platforms.
+In particular, we found Instagram is a great marketing tool for crowdfunding.

 Buffer is one of the easiest ways to manage your social media presence.
-There are many alternatives for scheduling your post, but I find buffered to be one of the simplest platforms.
-For this reason, I am not going to recommend other platforms, but if you are interested in using a more advanced platform just search on Google alternatives to Buffer.
+There are many options for post scheduling tools, but we find Buffer to be one of the simplest platforms.
+For this reason, I am not going to recommend other platforms, but if you are interested in using a more advanced platform just search ‘alternatives to Buffer’ on Google.

 We wrote a whole post about how to get more social shares for your Kickstarter campaign.
 Shareaholic was one of the applications which we recommended.
 It makes it easy for others to share your campaign on social media.
 They make it easy to quickly add “share and follow buttons” to your website.

 I believe that Instagram is an untapped resource for crowdfunding campaigns.
 When you start to use Instagram to market your crowdfunding project, you will immediately see results.
 I have seen it generate hundreds of pre-launch emails in a very short time.
 It has the most engagement of any social media platform making it a necessity for your campaign.

 Don’t expect to get the same level of engagement on Twitter that you do on Instagram.
 Many influential writers and bloggers still use the platform.
 If you want to reach out to them directly, Twitter is often a great way to do so.

 Facebook is another great social media platform for crowdfunding.
 You can run ads on Facebook which will target your exact target audience.
 This will help drive traffic to your campaign.
 If your campaign goes viral, you will find that many people share using Facebook.
 It can be an excellent way to get organic growth.